let4be/crusty/main/README.md

 - clickhouse - metrics
 - redis - smart queue
 - grafana - dashboard for metrics
-- bind9(optional) - run your own recursive DNS resolver server(for heavy-duty setups you will probably need it)
+- unbound(optional) - run your own caching/recursive DNS resolver server(for heavy-duty setups you most likely have to)

 just use `docker-compose`, it's the recommended way to play with `Crusty`(configured in `network_mode=host` because of speed constraints when using on ~10gbit/s channels, we don't really wanna pay docker vnet overheads)